xhu/xhu.github.io/content/research.md

 with Haoran Lei
 <details>
   <summary>Abstract</summary>
   <p>We study a general credence goods model with N problem types and N treatments.
 The expert seller and the client communicate through cheap talk.
-We find that the expert’s equilibrium payoffs can be characterized geometri- cally as the quasiconcave envelope of his belief-based profits function under discriminatory pricing.
-We establish the existence of client-worst equilibria, apply the geometric characterization to previous research on credence goods, and provide a necessary and sufficient condition for when communication ben- efits the expert.
+We find that the expert’s equilibrium payoffs can be characterized geometrically as the quasiconcave envelope of his belief-based profits function under discriminatory pricing.
+We establish the existence of client-worst equilibria, apply the geometric characterization to previous research on credence goods, and provide a necessary and sufficient condition for when communication benefits the expert.
 For the binary case, we solve for all equilibria and characterize the client’s possible welfare among all equilibria. </p>
 </details>

 [paper-cg]: https://doi.org/10.48550/arXiv.2303.13295